open5e/open5e/source/monsters/tome-of-beasts/F/frostveil.rst

 of psychotropic spores in a 10-foot cloud around themselves.
-Creatures within the cloud of spores must succeed on a DC 13 Constitution saving throw against poison or suffer hallucinations, as per a confusion spell, for 1d3 rounds.
+Creatures within the cloud of spores must succeed on a DC 13 Constitution saving throw against poison or suffer hallucinations, as per a :ref:`srd:confusion` spell, for 1d3 rounds.